cabraviva/Cabras-Vanilla-Automation/README.md

  - Easy village breeding
  - Remote item pipeline
  - Adding more use to turtles, axolotls, bees and foxes
+ - Maybe automating elytras (has to be really expensive to make)
  - Everything you guys request